akaJLM/a-safe-place-for-my-test/master/a-safe-place/config-wamp/README.md

 ```

-- then save and close this file.
+then save and close this file.

 - Go to wamp > bin > apache > apache version > conf, open the file named httpd.conf

-- uncomment this line:
+uncomment this line:

 ```
 LoadModule rewrite_module modules/mod_rewrite.so
 ```

-- and uncomment this line:
+and uncomment this line:

 ```
 Include conf/extra/httpd-vhosts.conf
 ```

-- then save and close this file.
+then save and close this file.

-###Second step "fix localhost"
+###Second step to "fix localhost"...

-####redirect 127.0.0.1 to localhost
+####...redirect 127.0.0.1 to localhost

-Open your favorite text editor (or the default win) by right click > administrator.
+- Open your favorite text editor (or the default win) by right click > administrator.

-Go to files > open in this text editor and search/goto > windows dir > system32 > Drivers > etc, open the file named hosts
+- Go to files > open in this text editor and search/goto > windows dir > system32 > Drivers > etc, open the file named hosts

-- and add this line:
+add this line:

 ```
 127.0.0.1	localhost
 ```

-- then save and close this file > restart your computer.
+then save and close this file > restart your computer.

 Now you can use localhost in place of 127.0.0.1 and this tech fix the "localhost" in the wamp button in the task bar.
 Now, you can work with each project directly placed in different folder in wamp > www dir.